Continual Barlow Twins: continual self-supervised learning for remote sensing semantic segmentation

 \subsection{UAVid}

-According to the results shown in Table \ref{tab:uav} and represented in Figure \ref{fig:miou} a), when using a limited amount of data, the performance of the supervised pretrained encoder, still being inferior overall, do not differ a lot from those obtained with the self-supervised encoders.
-Particularly, the training with 50\% of data are the most similar along the different pretrained encoders, with just $\sim$0.5\% mIoU gap between the the worst result (74.93\% mIoU, obtained with ImageNet encoder) and the best (75.42\% mIoU, achieved with BT encoder).
+According to the results shown in Table \ref{tab:uav} and represented in Figures \ref{fig:miou} a) and \ref{fig:loss_10} a), when using a limited amount of data, the performance of the supervised pretrained encoder are inferior overall.
+Looking at the Figure \ref{fig:loss_10} a), we can see that a better encoder, when 10\% are used, leads to a more stable and effective training.
+On the other hand, the training with 50\% of data are the most similar along the different pretrained encoders, with just $\sim$0.5\% mIoU gap between the the worst result (74.92\% mIoU, obtained with ImageNet encoder) and the best (75.39\% mIoU, achieved with BT encoder), that it is almost negligible considering the standard deviations of the results.
 This trend can be mainly explained by what has been stated above with respect to the image domain.
 In fact, the images captured by drone are definitely more similar to close-range camera taken images, like ImageNet ones, than those from the other two RS datasets.
 This is mainly due to the point of view from which the images were captured.
 For Potsdam and US3D, the viewpoint is almost nadiral, while for UAVid it is oblique, more precisely the camera angle is set to around 45 degrees to the vertical direction, at a flight height of about 50m.
 As also stated by the authors \cite{lyu2020uavid}, a non-nadiral view allows easier reconstruction of object geometry (i.e. volume, shape, etc...), making the use of more sophisticated feature extractors less effective.
 These reasons favour the high performance of ImageNet pretrained models, especially with a limited number of labels.
-However, by increasing the number of labels, the models with encoders trained on the proposed datasets are able to match their features to the best conformation to solve the task with the best performance (80.62\% mIoU with respect to 77.84\% mIoU of the ImageNet encoder experiment).
-In addition, the fact that the pretraining on UAVid was the second of the three steps slightly affected the performance of the CBT pretraining strategy (80.13\% mIoU), with a very limited drop in performance ($\sim$0.5\%).
+However, by increasing the number of labels, the models with encoders trained on the proposed datasets are able to match their features to the best conformation to solve the task with the best performance (80.64\% mIoU with respect to 77.87\% mIoU of the ImageNet encoder experiment).
+In addition, the fact that the pretraining on UAVid was the second of the three steps slightly affected the performance of the CBT pretraining strategy (80.12\% mIoU), with a very limited drop in performance ($\sim$0.5\%).